josecodes/gce_condor/README.md

 2. Download file
 3. Upload *startup.sh*, *master_00debconf*, and *node_00debconf* to your Google Cloud Storage Bucket.
 4. In *gce_condor.py*, set `PROJECT_ID` to the name of your project and `CS_BUCKET` to the name of your bucket.
-You can also change other settings in there like zone, machine type, etc later if you wish, but these two are required.
+You can also change other settings in there like zone, machine type, etc later as needed, but these two changes are required.

 ##Usage